Samuel-Bowden/zonkey/README.md

 ```
 Ensure that port 8000 is free.
 Then in the browser, you can either click the link on the homepage to `Binary Bulletin`, or type `http://localhost:8000` in the address bar to load the homepage.
 To clean the comments added, you can run `http://localhost:8000/clean`.

-## Benchmarking
+### Benchmarking

 To run the benchmarks, the following compilers and interpreters need to be installed, along with some additional software.
 Note that benchmarking only currently works on Linux.

 - Rustc (will be included with the Rust toolchain)
 - Clang
 - GCC
-- Python
+- CPython
 - Bun
 - Deno
-- Lox (has to be manually compiled from their repository and added to path)
+- clox (has to be manually compiled from their [repository](https://github.com/munificent/craftinginterpreters) and added to path)
 - Zonkey itself installed to the path.
 - Perf
 - Diffuse for verification